code-forge-temple/local-llm-npc/README.md

 Sprites used in this project are from [Kenney's asset store](https://kenney.nl/assets), released under [Creative Commons CC0](https://creativecommons.org/publicdomain/zero/1.0/).

+Audio files were taken from the [Yellowstone National Park Sound Library](https://www.nps.gov/yell/learn/photosmultimedia/soundlibrary.htm?utm_source=chatgpt.com), which are in the public domain:
+> "The files available here were recorded in the park and are in the public domain."

 ## License

 See [LICENSE](LICENSE) for details.